ceph/ceph/doc/rados/index.rst

 	</td><td><h3>APIs</h3>

-Most Ceph deployments use `Ceph Block Devices`_, `Ceph Object Storage`_ and/or the `Ceph Filesystem`_.
+Most Ceph deployments use `Ceph Block Devices`_, `Ceph Object Storage`_ and/or the `Ceph File System`_.
 You  may also develop applications that talk directly to the Ceph Storage Cluster.

 .. toctree::